alicechang29/what-i-learned/notes/Django/Django Tutorial.md

 ]
 ```

-Setting Password in PSQL
-alter user alicechang with password 'password'
-username is the username of my computer

 # Create a View and URL
 1. Create a view within **polls/views.py**
 2. Create a URL Pattern for the polls view **polls/urls.py**